Shaeann just wrapped up her first year abroad in Lille, France and her experience so far has been nothing short of an adventure.

 What bigger challenge than to immerse yourself into a country where you know no one with a language you don’t speak?

-Bacchanal Abroad is a podcast created for Caribbean Millennials who are curious about a life abroad and the possibilities that await them as they explore the world.
-If that’s you and you’ve enjoyed this week’s episode, leave us a review on Apple Podcasts or Spotify!
+Bacchanal Abroad is for the curious Caribbean Millennials who want to pursue a life abroad.
+Tune into for conversations that explore all the possibilities that await you on the other side of fear.
+If you’ve enjoyed this week’s episode, leave us a review on Apple Podcasts or Spotify!

 What do you think will be the most expensive part of your move abroad?